 5. Self-sufficiency.
 Even though we raise all of our own meat and a good portion of our vegetables, in our day to day life, we’re still quite dependent on a lot of modern conveniences brought to us by large companies or entities.
 I mean, let’s face it, I bring this to you via the internet…. but I’m okay with that because I know if I have to, we have the skills and the means to make it on our own.

-We save our own heirloom garden seed, we have fruit trees and plants, I preserve and put up a lot of our own food, we forage, and have quite a bit of our grandparent’s old-fashioned knowledge, and now that you’ve went through this 30 Day Preparedness Challenge with me, you do, too!
+We save our own heirloom garden seed, we have fruit trees and plants, I preserve and put up a lot of our own food, we forage, and have quite a bit of our grandparent’s old-fashioned knowledge!

 Needed a cup of sugar?
 You ran over to your neighbor’s house to borrow it and knew they’d do the same for you.
 Actually, a neighbor came over and borrowed cumin from me when she was making relish, and I ran out of dill and went to another neighbor who had extra this past summer.
 We were all doing a bit of summer preserving and what one didn’t’ have, the other did.

-There’s many ways of helping someone, sometimes it’s simply being a friend or watching out for their place when their gone.
+There are many ways of helping someone, sometimes it’s simply being a friend or watching out for their place when they’re gone.

 In an emergency, your neighbor very well might be the person that saves your life.